Introduction

 In this example, we will combine UK Postcodes into Counties

-- Select the variable you want to aggregate (in this case postcode) and click the plus sign
+- Select the variable you want to aggregate (in this case postcode) in the Data Sources tree.

 The results are as follows: